Accuracy – scenario

 David Brewer

-The author of this piece, David Brewer, is the founder and editor of Media Helping Media.
+The author of this piece, David Brewer, is the founder and editor of Media Helping Media who he created with the help of long-time colleague and friend Bob Eggington.
 David has worked as a journalist and manager in print, broadcast, and online.
-He was the managing editor of BBC News Online when the site launched, the managing editor of CNN.com International EMEA setting out the editorial proposition, hiring staff and overseeing the launch, the managing editor for the launch of CNN Arabic in Dubai, and a launch consultant for Al Jazeera English in Qatar.
-He has spent many years delivering journalism training worldwide, mainly in transition and post-conflict countries.
-He is currently mentoring journalists and editors of refugee and exiled media and helping train journalists in countries where the media is still developing.
+He was the managing editor of BBC News Online soon after the site launched and the managing editor of CNN.com International EMEA where he set out the editorial proposition, hired staff and oversaw the launch.
+David was the managing editor for the launch of CNN Arabic in Dubai and a launch consultant for the launch of Al Jazeera English in Qatar.
+David has spent many years delivering journalism training worldwide, mainly in transition and post-conflict countries.
+He is currently mentoring journalists and editors of refugee and exiled media via online platforms as well as helping train journalists in countries where the media is still developing.